 Federal forces made no further attacks, and the Army of Tennessee crossed the river for the next two days.
 What happened at Sugar Creek "showed Forrest at his best - in command of himself and in control of the situation," concluded one of his biographers.

 Marker series.
 This marker is included in the Tennessee Civil War Trails marker series.

 Location.
 35° 1.428′ Touch for map.
-Marker is located at The Big Red Store, a Lawrence County historical site.
 Marker is at or near this postal address: 440 Appleton Road, Five Points TN 38457, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Noblit-Lytle House (was approx. 1.4 miles away but has been reported missing. ); Confederate Retreat at Sugar Creek (was approx. 2.1 miles away but has been reported missing. ); Sam Davis Capture Site (approx. 3.6 miles away); Sam Davis (approx. 3.6 miles away); Minor Hill War Memorial (approx. 4 miles away); Grassy Memorial Chapel and Cemetery (approx. 5.2 miles away in Alabama); Town of Anderson (approx. 7.3 miles away in Alabama); Hugh Pate Harris (approx. 7.3 miles away in Alabama).

 More.
 Search the internet for Sugar Creek Engagement.